 Our goal is to make the StoryCorps recording experience accessible to all.
-One way we do that is by partnering with local organizations that serve diverse populations.
+One way we do that on the Mobile Tour is by partnering with local organizations that serve diverse populations at each of our stops.
 StoryCorps interviews celebrate the voices and milestones in your community and encourage meaningful interactions between your organization and the people you serve.
 Community partnerships are free of charge, and conversations can be recorded in any language.

 |Tampa, FL||African American Heritage Association|